ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The SecurityLabelReaderAdapter class is a concrete class (available through the ReaderFactory) that returns
-SecurityLabels to which the developer's API user has access, as well as by uniqueId (P).
+Security Labels to which the developer's API user has access, as well as by uniqueId (P).
 The uniqueId data type for
-SecurityLabels is a String.
+Security Labels is a String.

 +-------------------------+---------------------------------------+
 | Type                    | Method                                |